 We currently have a waiting list for new members due to the demand to join the junior section.

-Annual membership for the juniors is £10 payable upon joining and then renewed on or before 31st January each subsequent year.
+Annual membership for the juniors is £10 payable upon joining and then renewed each March.

 Monday, 5pm to 6pm